 When you’re ready to go, click the Start Flight button in the bottom-right of the screen.

-You can get back to this screen at any time during your flight by clicking on the aircraft icon in the right side of the menu bar, or by returning to the Main Menu screen and picking Edit Flight.
+You can get back to this screen at any time during your flight by clicking on the aircraft icon in the right side of the menu bar, or by returning to the Main Menu screen and picking Flight Configuration.

 That’s all you need to know to use X‑Plane!

-If you found this guide useful, I’m so glad!
-You’ll love the emails I’m prepping for the future.
+If you found this guide useful, you’ll love the emails we’re prepping for the future.

 If you’d like more information on any of the topics covered here, check out the X‑Plane 11 User Manual.